ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ![image](images/ibpdeploy/ibpdeploy15.png)

-**7.** First time initiation could take a while because the Node smart contract is pulling in all the package dependencies from the NPM registry.
+**7.** First time instantiation could take a while because the Node smart contract is pulling in all the package dependencies from the NPM registry.
 After a few minutes, instantiation should complete.
 If you scroll down on the `Smart Contracts` panel, you will see the list of `Instantiated Smart Contracts` now includes `papercontract`:

 ![image](images/ibpdeploy/ibpdeploy17.png)

 Now that you have the smart contract instantiated on the channel, you are ready to move on to the next step.

-## Section 6: Register client user for TeamXX Org1
+## Section 4: Register client user for TeamXX Org1

 Now you need to register a client user to use to enroll application identities for Org1.
 In real life, as the blockchain network administrator for your organization, you might want to register a distinct client user for each business application that has a need to access the smart contract.
 In this case, the same client user is used to enroll a number of application identities.
 Another development pattern is to register a distinct client user for each distinct application identity.
 You can register a client user through the Fabric application SDK as well, though that is not covered in this lab.